Skip to main content

 Examples of third-party security incidents

-To get an idea of what your organization may be faced with, let’s take a look at a few recent examples of cybersecurity incidents involving third parties:
+To get a better understanding of what challenges your organization might encounter, let’s take a look at a few examples of cybersecurity incidents in 2024 that involved third parties:

 Type of incident